abinit/abipy/docs/workflows.rst

 For such cases, the ``single`` and ``rapid`` commands are not handy because we are supposed to monitor the evolution of the flow and re-run ``abirun.py`` when a new task is ``READY``.
-In these cases, it is much easier to delegate all the repetitive work to a ``python scheduler``, a sort of job that runs in the background and submits tasks automatically and perform the actions required to complete the flow.
+In these cases, it is much easier to delegate all the repetitive work to a ``python scheduler``, a process that runs in the background, submits tasks automatically and performs the actions required to complete the flow.

 The parameters for the scheduler are declared in the YAML file ``scheduler.yml``.